Rodney Bingenheimer's English Disco: Peak

 In 1989, former Runaways lead singer Cherie Currie wrote of her experiences at the club, "Marie likes Bowie, but she doesn't go all out-not as much as I do.
 I'm dressed up as wild as can be—I've practiced at Rodney's.
 I am a glitter queen: satin pants, silver five-inch-high space boots, a glitter T-shirt, and make-up so bright it looks like I'm radioactive – When I'm done I admire myself in the cracked bathroom mirror.
 I look like an alien princess from a faraway planet.
 For a while-for tonight – I am no longer Cherie Currie, the sweet little Valley Girl.
 I am the Cherie-thing; something weird and something wild.
 Iggy Pop, who had become a forlorn figure in the glam world, was often seen at the club.
-Kid Congo, later guitarist with The Cramps and Gun Club, remembered "Iggy on the street outside the Disco, pulling his dress up and exposing himself, and Rodney crying because he thought he was going to be arrested."
+Kid Congo Powers, later guitarist with the Cramps and Gun Club, remembered "Iggy on the street outside the Disco, pulling his dress up and exposing himself, and Rodney crying because he thought he was going to be arrested."
 Writer Nick Kent also recalled, "I saw Iggy there many a time, stoned out of his gourd, lost to the world and to himself as well, staring at his face and form in those mirrored walls – staring at his reflection like Narcissus drugged out in teenage-disco-hell.
 The club had its dark side, however.
-In 1999 writer Lisa Fancher wrote how Joan Jett "was walking up to Rodney’s one Friday night when she saw a dead body out front, an obvious OD, and nobody was paying any attention at all.
+In 1999 writer Lisa Fancher wrote how Joan Jett "was walking up to Rodney's one Friday night when she saw a dead body out front, an obvious OD, and nobody was paying any attention at all.
 The kids just kept walking into the club.
 Sweet was flooding out the door and everybody just kept on dancing..."